Protect your Windows computer

 Learn why we recommend this

-The Autoplay feature in Windows may automatically run malicious code from a disc or drive you put into your device.
-Turning it off protects you against this possibility.
+The Autoplay feature in Windows may automatically run malicious code from a drive you insert into your device.
+Turning this feature off protects you against such a risk.

 Turn off advertising and other "privacy options"